-The growth of opioid overdoses is now widely recognized as a major problem and is often called a crisis.
-Physician prescribing decisions play a central role in patients' long-term exposure to opioids and their risk of opioid use disorder (Barnett, Olenski, and Jena 2017; Eichmeyer and Zhang 2021).
-Harms come from both excessive opioid prescribing as well as from interactions with other drugs: many opioid overdose deaths involve patients who receive concurrent prescriptions that interact harmfully with opioids (Carey, Jena, and Barnett 2018; Sun et al. 2017).
-Figure 1 shows that between 2002 and 2019, the overdose death rate for older adults from prescribed opioids grew fourfold.
-Yet overdose deaths from opioids taken alongside classes of medications flagged by the U.S. Food and Drug Administration as having dangerous interactions grew at least 11-fold and accounted for an average of 23% of opioid overdose deaths each year.
+The opioid crisis is a major public policy problem, and physician prescribing decisions play a central role in patients' long-term exposure to opioids and their risk of opioid use disorder (Barnett, Olenski, and Jena 2017; Eichmeyer and Zhang 2021).
+Concerns that opioid-related harms were partly driven by poor cross-provider coordination have motivated policies such as prescription drug monitoring programs (PDMPs) and drug utilization review programs.
+Indeed, many opioid overdose deaths involve patients who receive concurrent prescriptions that interact harmfully with opioids (Carey, Jena, and Barnett 2018; Sun et al. 2017).
+While the overdose death rate for older adults from prescribed opioids grew fourfold from 2002-2019, deaths from opioids taken alongside medications with dangerous interactions grew at least 11-fold and accounted for an average of 23% of opioid overdose deaths each year (Appendix Figure A1).

-In this study, we consider the role of healthcare fragmentation in this phenomenon.
-Healthcare fragmentation is linked to lower value of care (Frandsen et al. 2015; Agha, Frandsen, and Rebitzer 2019; Agha et al. 2021; Agha, Ericson, and Zhao forthcoming; Hussey et al. 2014; Cebul et al. 2008) and has been hypothesized as a source of dangerous prescribing (Coleman 2019; Guy et al. 2019).
-Lack of coordination could occur because providers may not be in the same organization, may not know each other, and may not have interoperable information technology.
-There is substantial geographic variation in both healthcare fragmentation and opioid misuse (Finkelstein et al. 2021; Finkelstein, Gentzkow, and Williams 2016), but it is unknown whether that variation in healthcare fragmentation is causally linked to opioid prescribing.
-Theoretically, fragmented healthcare might raise the risk of inappropriate prescribing of opioids because a larger and disorganized care team could inadvertently prescribe medications with dangerous opioids interactions or unnecessarily prescribe extra opioids.
+Our paper examines whether healthcare fragmentation-patients receiving care from many different providers or organizations-leads physicians to make more dangerous opioid-related prescription decisions.
+Healthcare fragmentation has been hypothesized as a source of dangerous prescribing (Coleman 2019; Guy et al. 2019), and has been shown to lead to lower value of care (Frandsen et al. 2015; Agha, Frandsen, and Rebitzer 2019; Agha et al. 2021; Agha, Ericson, and Zhao forthcoming; Hussey et al. 2014; Cebul et al. 2008).
+However, there is little causal evidence linking fragmentation to dangerous opioid prescribing.
+Finkelstein, Gentzkow, and Williams (2016) find substantial geographic variation in healthcare use due to place effects, and Finkelstein et al. (2022) show a large role for place effects in the level of and transitions into risky opioid use.
+Yet the causal effect of fragmented delivery systems on the quantity and quality of opioid prescribing remains uncertain.

+Fragmented healthcare might raise the risk of inappropriate prescribing of opioids because a larger and disorganized care team could inadvertently prescribe medications with dangerous opioids interactions or unnecessarily prescribe extra opioids.
+Providers could fail to coordinate because they may not be in the same organization, may not know each other, and may not have interoperable information technology.
 On the other hand, fragmentation could permit greater specialization and provide more opportunities to catch errors, reducing the risk of dangerous prescribing.

+We examine whether physicians are more likely to make dangerous opioid prescribing decisions when healthcare delivery is more fragmented.
 Our key results are twofold.
 First, we show that in the cross-section, regions with more fragmentation prescribe fewer opioids and are less likely to engage in risky opioid prescribing.
 For instance, compared to the least fragmented tercile of regions, patients living in regions in the highest tercile of fragmentation have 8.8 fewer days of opioid prescriptions and a 2.6 percentage point lower probability of having any overlap between opioids and other interacting drugs.
 The pattern of results persists with some attenuation in cross-sectional regressions that add controls for rich patient observables.
 These findings are surprising because previous research has established-both in correlational and causal analysis-that more fragmented regions use more healthcare and do not have better outcomes (e.g. Agha, Ericson, and Zhao forthcoming).